ycherkes/YCherkes.SqlBackupReader.Demo/README.md

   * Any copyleft license - $ 100,000;
   * Private ownership    - $ 120,000.

- For purchase questions, send me email to ycherkes@outlook.com
+ For purchase questions, email me to ycherkes@outlook.com

+ THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND.